Mona-Bhagat/SQL-Data-cleaning-project/README.md

 # Project Overview

-This project aims entirely at data cleaning in SQL
+This project aims entirely at showcasing data-cleaning skills through SQL

 # Data Sources
 The primary dataset used for this analysis is the "Nashville Housing Data for Data Cleaning" file, which contains detailed information about each sale made by the company.